Quinta Brunson

 writing

-I think I didn't know it yet very early on, but I think it was always heading that direction.
+yes i think i didn't know it yet very early on but i think it was always heading that direction.
+And then

 around like high school, college was when I think I became very intentional about